H.R. 4307: Enhancing Detection of Human Trafficking Act

 Who benefits from H.R.
 4307?

-Department of Labor employees with frontline duties
+Department of Labor employees on the front lines

-Congress and oversight bodies
+Congress and the public

 Who is affected by H.R.
 4307?

-Secretary of Labor
+The Secretary of Labor

 Department of Labor employees selected for training

-Department of Justice and other referral authorities
+The Department of Justice and other referral authorities

 Victim advocacy organizations and state and local officials